avidoggy/interview-sys-data/README.md

 =====================================

 * Except explicitly specified in the question, you could implement by your own way.
-* Answering question is basic; you are free to show what you can do.
+* Answering question is requirement; you are free to show what you can do.
 Astonish us!

 # 0 Git